opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 - Click **Save** and connected successfully.

+As a Publisher you are now ready to publish a topic.

 ![Image not Available](/assets/Fig41.png)

-**Step 5:** Using MQTT client, a publisher published a topic.
+A Subscriber needs to subscribe to this topic from the portal.

-- Copy the topic path and fill into the **Topic to subscribe** field in MQTT client.
-For example: *govtech-ndmrcHUWg/Topic-temperature*
+**Step 5:** Enter the topic path and click the **Subscribe** button to receive subscription to this topic.
-- Click **Subscribe** button
-- Subscriber is ready to receive data for this topic

 ![Image not Available](/assets/Fig42.png)